-A student will be dismissed from the Program for the following reasons:
+A student may be dismissed from the Program for the following reasons:

 - 1. Failure to successfully pass class work and/or clinical practice associated with the course - 2.
-Failure to follow ethical/legal/safe care practices in clinical practice may include but not limited to the following: - a. inability of the student to translate classroom theory into clinical practice - b. exhibits a consistent lack of compliance with the student nurse practice limitations as defined by the Mass Nurse Practice Act and assessment by Faculty - c. consistently fails to maintain communication with faculty regarding patient care - d. exhibits dishonesty regarding patient care - 3.
-Failure to meet Program attendance requirements - 4.
-Improper conduct including but not limited to: use of drugs, alcohol, hazing, sexual harassment, possession of weapons, charged with a felony/misdemeanor. - 5.
-Violating academic/professional integrity with includes but is not limited to: cheating or plagiarism, and/or stealing or lying - 6.
-You are ineligible for promotion - 7.
+Failure to follow ethical/legal/safe care practices in clinical practice may include but not limited to the following: - a. inability of the student to translate classroom theory into clinical practice - b. exhibits a consistent lack of compliance with the student nurse practice limitations as defined by the Massachusetts Nurse Practice Act and assessment by Faculty - c. consistently fails to maintain communication with faculty regarding patient care - d. exhibits dishonesty regarding patient care or classroom content - 3.
+Failure to meet Program attendance requirements

+- 4. Improper conduct including but not limited to: use of drugs, alcohol, hazing, sexual harassment, possession of weapons, charged with a felony/misdemeanor resulting in activation of the Good Moral Character Standard - 5.
+Violating academic/professional integrity which includes but is not limited to: cheating or plagiarism, and/or stealing or lying.
+Repeated offenses will result in course failure and/or Program dismissal. - 6.
+You are ineligible for promotion. - 7.
 Your health (physical or mental) interferes with your academic or clinical learning (judgment of a committee of faculty) - 8.
-Other reasons determined by a committee of faculty to be just cause. - 9.
-Nonpayment of tuition and/or fees. - 10.
+Other reasons determined by a committee of faculty to be just cause - 9.
+Nonpayment of tuition and/or fees - 10.
 A student who has been dismissed for reasons related to clinical safety or reasons related to legal or ethical behavior will not be considered for readmission. - 11.
-The grievance process will be followed by the student/program if student wishes to appeal a dismissal decision.
+The grievance process will be followed by the student/program if the student wishes to appeal a dismissal decision.

-MEDIA RESOURCE CENTER / LIBRARY
+MEDIA RESOURCE CENTER/LIBRARY

 The Dr. Clarence P. Quimby Media Resource Center is open for use to all Practical Nursing students with use of their ID badge.
-All students will be provided a Monty Tech computer password and lap top computers may be accessed from the librarian.
-Med Line and CINHAL research nursing databases have been purchased for the use of nursing students.
+All students will be provided a Monty Tech computer password and laptop computers may be accessed from the librarian.
+MedLine and CINAHL research nursing databases have been purchased for the use of nursing students.
 You must show your ID badge in order to access the Media Resource Center at Monty Tech.
 The Practical Nursing Program has selected reference textbooks and periodicals shelved in the library for student access.
 These materials may be checked out for use per library policy.